Černá Pole

 Černá Pole (Schwarzfeld, Hantec: Blekfild, lit.
-'Black Fields') is a municipal part and cadastral territory of Brno, Czech Republic, located in the central part of the city.
+'Black Fields') is a municipal part and cadastral territory of the city of Brno in the Czech Republic, located in the central part of the city.
 It has an area of 2.46 km^{2}.
 The territory of modern Černá Pole was gradually annexed to Brno in parts in 1850, 1912 and 1919.
 Since 24 November 1990, Černá Pole has been divided between the city districts of Brno-sever (most of the territory), Brno-střed (south-western part with Lužánky park) and Brno-Královo Pole (a small part in the northwest).
 Over 20,000 people live here.

 History

 According to the color of the soil, this area was called Černá pole (meaning black fields in Czech), later identical to the current name Černá Pole.

 If we leave aside the development of Lidická streets (emerging since the 13th century) and the area around Kapitána Jaroš and 28. Října Square (which form a separate entity from an urban planning point of view), the development of the residential district on the plateau above Lužánky only began in the 1860s. century, while the local children's hospital was opened as early as 1898.
 Until that time, this part of Černá Pole, which today belongs to Brno-sever, was completely undeveloped with many orchards and vineyards.
 At that time, the territory of Černá Pole belonged to several cadastral territories: the westernmost part, approximately coinciding with the part belonging to the Brno-střed district since 1990, was part of the Velká Nová Ulice district (after 1919, Velká Nová Ulice and Červená), to the east of this part there is a part then belonging to the Horní and Dolní Cejl district, further to the east there is a part then belonging to the Zábrdovice cadastral territory (bounded by Jugoslávská and Mathonová streets), northeast of Černá Pole, encompassing, among other things, today's Štefánikova čtvrť and its surroundings, it belonged to the cadastral territory of Husovice, the rest of the cadastre belonged to Královo Pole, which originally had interestingly shaped outcrops, the western of which extended onto the land of the Mendel University and the eastern represented a wedge extending to Schreber's gardens.